 The Warren-Henderson Farm Bureau® is a non-profit, membership organization working to represent farmers and serve our members.
 We are governed by a board of directors made up of farmers who are members of the Warren-Henderson Farm Bureau.
-The board consists of up to twenty (20) members.
-There are nine district, five at large from Henderson County and four at large from Warren County positions.
-Our Women’s Committee chair and Young Farmers’ Committee chair also have seats on the board.
+The board consists of between 12 - 16 directors.
+All directors are elected by the membership at-large, except for the Chairs of the Women's and Young Leader Committees.
+Our Women’s Committee chair and Young Leaders’ Committee chair also have seats on the board.

 BOARD OF DIRECTORS

 Directors serve two-year terms and are elected at the Warren-Henderson Farm Bureau Annual Meeting in June of every year.
 Directors may serve (5) two-year terms.
 Directors must be farmer members and may represent the district in which they either live or farm.

 Women's/Ag-The-Classroom/Women's Chairperson:Sue Campbell - Monmouth